equinor/wishing-well/README.md

 Then you have to install [VcXsrv](https://sourceforge.net/projects/vcxsrv/)

 When it is installed, run XLaunch and go through the wizard.
-Check off the Disable access control option.
+Enable the Disable access control option.

 When you are finished, VcXsrv should be running as an icon in the lower right corner.